LSEG-API-Samples/Example.WebSocketAPI.Javascript.TRWebSocketController/README.md

             * **status.msgStatus**

-                Item response based on request for data.
+                Status response based on request for data.
                 The 'msg' object contains the Elektron WebSocket status message.
 See the WebSocket API documentation for details.

+            * **status.msgError**

+                Error response related to invalid usage of the request messages.
+                The 'msg' object contains a Text field indicating the error.

             * **status.processingError**